octopus-db/documentation/docs/source/data_tables.rst

 * id -- A unique identifier (auto-incrementing serial integer)

-* geom -- WKT geometry
+* geom -- WKT geometry notation

-* OBSID1 -- A unique identifier
+* OBSID1 -- A unique identifier and one-to-one reference to a certain observation

-* OBSID2 --
+* OBSID2 -- The original sample identifier (as published), if available

 ..  _arch_osl_polygons_EPSG3857: